-Quinoa (which is a seed not a grain) is especially great, as it not only contains a full spectrum of those vital amino acids, but it’s a superfood in its own right.
-Along with protein, it also contains a myriad of other healthy nutrients, such as omega 3 fatty acids, manganese, magnesium, phosphorus, iron, zinc, folate, copper, and also lots gut friendly fiber.
+Quinoa (which is a seed not a grain) is especially nutritious as it not only contains a full spectrum of those vital amino acids, but it’s a superfood in its own right.
+Along with protein, it also contains a myriad of other healthy nutrients such as omega 3 fatty acids, manganese, magnesium, phosphorus, iron, zinc, folate, copper, and also lots of gut friendly fiber.

-It is also low GI, so great for weight loss and diabetics; and it’s completely versatile so can be eaten as a substitute for rice or other grains; can be used as a side dish accompliment to any meal; can be eaten as a protein OR a carbohydrate as it has substantial amounts of both of these; can be eaten alone as a complete food in itself; is great in sweet deserts such as quinoa pudding, and also makes an awesome start to the day in the form of a tasty and wholesome quinoa breakfast bowl.
+It is also low GI, so great for weight loss and blood sugar balance, and is completely versatile, so can be eaten as a substitute for rice or other grains, as a side dish accompliment to any meal, as a protein OR a carbohydrate due to its substantial amounts of both of these, or can also be eaten alone as a complete food in itself.
+It’s great in sweet deserts such as quinoa pudding, and makes an awesome start to the day in the form of a tasty and wholesome quinoa breakfast bowl.

 Why do I need Protein?

 Protein is something that everybody needs in amounts of roughly 1-2 grams per kilo of body weight, per day.
-You will find the amounts of protein in a food in this easy to understand list.
 Some people may require more than others, but this depends heavily on activity levels and other reasons, such as being diabetic or needing to lose weight.
+You will find the amounts of protein in a food in this easy to understand protein list.

-If you are doing a lot of exercise, specifically muscle building, then you will need to be extra vigilant with protein and be sure you are getting full spectrum amino acids from either animal products (if you eat them), or plant foods.
-You may also require a protein supplement if you wish to build muscle, but don’t over do it – most meat eaters don’t actually need a protein supplement if they are exercising for under an hour, OR if they are not lifting heavy weights.
+If you are doing a lot of exercise (specifically muscle building) then you will need to be extra vigilant with protein, and make sure you’re getting your full spectrum amino acids from either animal products (if you eat them), or plant foods.
+You may also require a protein supplement if you wish to build muscle, but don’t over do it – most people who eat lots of other proteins don’t actually need a protein supplement if they are exercising for under an hour, OR if they are not lifting heavy weights.

 Protein and Weight Loss

-A high protein diet can be your best friend on a weight loss diet for the simple fact that protein is filling, low GI (so helps you to burn belly fat), and it helps stop sugar and carb cravings.
-It will also keep your muscle mass up, as calorie restriction dieters notoriously lose muscle mass along with fat when cutting calories, which is a very bad thing because muscle mass keeps your metabolism stoked and your body in continual fat burning mode.
+A high protein diet can be your best friend on a weight loss plan, for the simple fact that protein is filling, low GI (so helps you to burn belly fat), and it helps curb sugar and carb cravings.
+It will also keep your muscle mass up, as calorie restriction dieters notoriously lose muscle mass along with fat when cutting calories – which is a very bad thing, because muscle mass keeps your metabolism stoked and your body in continual fat burning mode.

-You can eat up to 2 grams of protein per kilo of body weight on a weight loss diet and not have any ill effects, providing at least half of this protein does in fact come from more alkaline plant foods, and not all meat and dairy.
-You will also feel and look better for upping your plant foods intake as a highly plant based diet will give you some of these other amazing benefits along with being great for the waistline.
-These include:-
+You can eat up to 2 grams of protein per kilo of body weight on a weight loss diet and not have any ill effects, providing at least half of this protein does in fact come from more alkaline plant foods, and not just meat and dairy.
+You will also feel and look better for upping your plant food intake, as a highly plant based diet will give you some of these other amazing benefits, along with being great for the waistline.
+These benefits include:-

-- Lower risk of diseases due to higher intake of antioxidants, phytonutrients, vitamins, and minerals.
+- Potentially lower risk of diseases due to higher intake of antioxidants, phytonutrients, vitamins and minerals.

 - More energy and vitality.

-- Less risk of depression and anxiety due to higher intake of healthy fats from nuts, seeds, and antioxidants.
+- Better mental health due to the higher intake of healthy fats from nuts, seeds and antioxidants.

 - Better quality sleep.

-- Some may dispute this, but I am definitely the fittest I have ever been on a plant based diet and I put this down to quicker recovery time due to less inflammation.
+- Some may dispute this, but I am definitely the fittest I have ever been on a plant based diet and I put this down to quicker recovery time from less inflammation.

 Do I Need a Protein Powder Supplement?

-Some people are all for protein supplements, some not so much; me, I’m a big fan, as being a pretty much 100% plant based eater AND an exercise lover I find they are the only way I can meet my daily quota to avoid losing muscle mass.
-This, of course, could vary from person to person, but my advice would be to cover all bases and use a protein supplement at least every other day if nothing else.
+Some people are all for protein supplements; some not so much.
+Me, I’m a fan (but only in moderation, and not every day) being as I’m pretty much a 100% plant based eater AND an exercise lover means I find they are an easier way to meet daily quota and avoid losing muscle mass.
+This of course may vary from person to person, but my advice would be to cover all bases and use a protein supplement at least every other day if you are training hard.

 You will most definitely need extra protein if you are body building, doing lots of gym work, or wanting to cut fat and build muscle.
-Your body will need more due to the extra demand, but over time you will become more efficient at recycling protein so you may be able to cut down the fitter you get, contrary to popular belief.
+Your body will need more due to the extra demand, however, over time you will become more efficient at recycling protein, so contrary to popular belief you may be able to cut down the fitter you get.

-Last but not least, as mentioned before, if you are wishing to lose weight then a good quality protein supplement can be a lifesaver as it will fill you up and help lower your blood sugar.
-Fluctuating blood sugar from eating too many refined carbohydrates can promote belly fat storage, so the more you can keep blood sugars on an even keel the slimmer you will be.
+Last but not least, if you are wishing to lose weight, then a good quality protein supplement can help fill you up and help lower your blood sugar.
+Fluctuating blood sugar from eating too many refined carbohydrates can promote belly fat storage, so the more you can keep those tempestuous blood sugars on an even keel, the slimmer you will be.

 A protein shake can also make for a great snack; or even a meal replacement on a weight loss diet.
-There are some great protein powder brands doing all kinds of amazing things with amino acids these days, including adding green superfood powders, nutrients, enzymes, and even probiotics; and also making sure they are already full spectrum by blending specific types together.
-This can make them a meal in themselves, especially if you blend them with a banana, or an avocado – delicious!
+There are some great protein powder companies doing all kinds of amazing things with amino acids these days, including adding green superfood powders, nutrients, enzymes, probiotics, and also making sure they are already full spectrum by blending different types together.
+This can make them a meal in themselves, especially if you blend them with a banana or an avocado; delicious!

 Thanks for reading this post from zestforever.
 I hope you have learnt how to achieve your amino acid needs whatever your situation and current diet.
-I am happy to answer any further questions yo may have on this topic in the comments thread below, so feel free to fire away.
+I am happy to answer any further questions you may have on this topic in the comments thread, so feel free to fire away.